blittable/essembly/essembly-logging/readme.md

-## The `essembly-core logger` crate contains all of the logging logic for essembly.
+## The `essembly-logger` crate contains all of the logging logic for essembly.

 There are two primary users: